Ziverael/Machine_Learning/README.md

 Content
 -------
-Machine learning algorithms, tutorials and explanation math behind it.
+Machine learning algorithms, tutorials and explanation math behind it in Python3.